-The first thing you want to do is put your raw walnuts into a food processor and blend until it starts to turn into a butter.
+The first thing you want to do is put your raw walnuts into a small food processor like this and blend until it starts to turn into a butter.
 This may take up to 5 minutes.
 Then you add your maple syrup and coconut oil and blend for a few seconds more.
-It should like it does below.
-If you don’t processor your walnuts enough, it might be a bit chunkier but it will still taste fine.
-Walnuts seems to have a lot of moisture and they don’t seem to make a flour like most nuts.
+It should look like it does below.
+If you don’t process your walnuts enough, it might be a bit chunkier but it will still taste fine.
+Walnuts seems to have a lot of oil/moisture and they don’t seem to make a flour like most nuts.
 That’s what makes it great for this recipe.

 Then you take the mixture and spoon into silicone molds if you have them or in a small baking dish.
+I used a mold from the dollar store but I just got a mold like this.
 Then pop them into the freezer until they are done.
 I like to do it overnight to make sure they are solid enough to easily get out of the molds.
 Store them in a ziplock or other container in the freezer or refrigerator.

 This does not make a huge batch.
-It made 15 pumpkin candies for me.
-I bought the silicone pumpkin molds at the dollar store FYI and I use them all the time.
-These are filling though.
+It made 15 pumpkin candies for me but I find them very filling though.
 You wouldn’t sit down and put away a handful of them.
 The coconut will really satiate your hunger.
 At most I eat 2 at a time.